-The popularity of the race in 2009 is as strong as ever with the largest number of entries for many years.
-Many people look back to the 1970s as the hey-day of DW.
-The current record for the non-stop race was set in 1979 with a blistering time of 15 hours and 34 minutes set by Brian Greenham and Tim Cornish.
-As today's elite marathon and endurance paddlers do their very best to get close to this time, the Greenham/Cornish pairing are reuniting to commemorate the thirtieth anniversary of their record.
+The popularity of the race in 2010 is as strong as ever.
+The number of entries is approaching 1970s level, when the current record for the non-stop race was set in 1979 with a blistering time of 15 hours and 34 minutes.
+Today's elite marathon and endurance paddlers, with improved kit and training regimes, do their very best to get close to this time.

-The Classes
+The Five Classes